kfdf/intrusive-index/README.md

 enumerate(comparator: (a: TKey) => number, order?: Order): Sequence<TValue>
 ```

 The default order of enumeration is `asc`.
 For overloads that use range bounds, the interval for enumeration ranges from `start` *including* to `end` *excluding*.
-So, for a given comparator and order these two approaches are functionaly the same:
+So, for a given comparator and order these two approaches are functionally the same:

 ```js
 let { start, end } = index.findRange(comparator)